-HRAS has provided a comprehensive suite of 16 Key Performance Indicators (KPIs) that, if included in a certification, standard or ratings program, could be considered inclusive of the necessary human and labour rights dimensions and fundamental protections for fishery and aquaculture operations.
+HRAS has provided a comprehensive suite of 16 Key Performance Indicators (KPIs) (15 Key Performance Indicators for Aquaculture standards) that, if included in a certification, standard or ratings program, could be considered inclusive of the necessary human and labour rights dimensions and fundamental protections for fishery and aquaculture operations.
 These HRAS KPIs represent an iterative starting point and, arguably, a robust holistic 'ground-zero' that correctly considers human and labour rights standards, protection measures, as well as established policy standards such as the ILO Forced Labour indicators and relevant international law instruments.

-Each certification, standard and rating identified in the review was benchmarked against the 16 subjective HRAS KPIs as a baseline of best practice.
+Each certification, standard and rating identified in the review was benchmarked against the subjective HRAS KPIs as a baseline of best practice.
 Where a certification, standard or rating did include, acknowledge, or correctly consider a single HRAS KPI, a score of one was given.
 The HRAS KPIs were compared across every certification, standard and rating.
-The highest score attainable was a 16 (a program that covers all HRAS KPIs), and the lowest score attainable was a zero (a program that does not consider any of the HRAS KPIs).
+The highest score attainable was a 16 for fisheries certifications, standards, or ratings programs, and 15 for aquaculture certifications, standards, or ratings programs.
+This would indicate that a program meets all the HRAS KPIs.
+The lowest score attainable was a zero, indicating a program that does not consider any of the HRAS KPIs.